Good to know: Event Cloud source

 Autopilot makes automating customer journeys as simple as drawing on a whiteboard.
 Engage at just the right time with personalized emails, in-app messages, SMS, and postcards.

 Take your company’s email analysis to the next level by adding Autopilot as a Source to Segment.
-We’ll automatically collect email events like Email Delivered and Email Opened, forward them to your destinations, and load them into your data warehouse.
+Segment automatically collects email events like Email Delivered and Email Opened, forwards them to your destinations, and loads them into your data warehouse.

 This source is maintained by Autopilot.
-For any issues with the source, you may contact their team.
+For any issues with the source, you can contact the AutopilotHQ Support team.

 - From your Segment UI’s Sources page click Add Source.

 - Search for AutopilotHQ within the Sources Catalog and confirm by clicking “Connect”.

 - Sign in to your Autopilot account and visit the Segment destination to connect.